Are you ready to be a resident assistant?

 Intensive academic commitments like clinicals and student teaching are not compatible with the time demands of the Resident Assistant position.
-First-year students in the nursing program may be eligible to serve as an RA during their sophomore year only pending confirmation of their clinical schedule.
 Candidates needing to complete these requirements in their first year of employment will not be eligible for hire.

-If offered the RA position, an introductory meeting will be held in late April or May with your supervision team and complex Resident Assistant staff.
+If offered the RA position, an introductory meeting will be held in late April or May with your supervision and fellow Resident Assistant staff.
 RA Training is required for all staff and typically begins in mid-August.